Rural Business Assistance Programs

 Common agricultural implements such as tractors, combines, pick-up trucks, and other such farm vehicles are not eligible to be funded under this program.
 Commercial banks, farm credit associations, and MARBIDCO have loan programs available that help to finance these purchases.
 An individual piece of equipment costing less than $5,000 is also not likely to be eligible unless it is an essential purchase relating to a larger value-added project.

-Ineligible expenses include, but not limited to, the following:
+Ineligible expenses include, but are not limited to, the following:

 - Any expenses that do not directly relate to the value-added product